 At St. John’s, Mathematics aims to development pupil’s fluency, reasoning and solving problems skills.
 Pupils develop their fluency skills through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
 Our intention is for pupils to be able to reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language.
 Pupils will be able to solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.
 We apply mathematical knowledge to Science and other subjects.

 In school, we follow the national curriculum and use the ‘White Rose Maths’ scheme of work as a guide to support teachers with their planning and assessment.
-Alongside the ‘White Rose Maths’ scheme, we use ‘Big Math’s- CLIC’S, SAFE’S and Beat That!
-Challenges’ as starters or morning work, which supports retrieval practice and develops the long-term memory.
-Children also have a weekly Arithmetic lesson.
+During the week, children have regular opportunities to practice their arithmetic skills alongside starter questions called the ‘Flashback 4’s’ which supports retrieval practice and develops the long-term memory.

 Formative assessment within every lesson helps teachers to identify the children who need more support to achieve the intended outcome and who are ready for greater stretch and challenge through planned questioning or additional activities.
 Summative assessments are completed at the end of every Maths block and ever term.
 Parents receive reports about their children’s progress at parents evening and on their end of year report.
 The Maths leader has a clear role and overall responsibility for the progress of all children in maths throughout school.
 Working with SLT, key data is analysed and regular feedback is provided, to inform on progress and future actions.
 Learning walks and book scrutiny’s take place every term by the Maths Leader and SLT.